kubernetes/enhancements/keps/sig-scheduling/5194-reserved-for-workloads/README.md

 If the API server is on a version that supports the feature, but the scheduler is not, the scheduler will not know about the new fields added, so it will put the reference to the `Pod` in the `ReservedFor` list rather than the reference in the `spec.ReservedFor` list.
-As a result, the workload will get scheduled, but it will be subject to the 256 limit on the size of the `ReservedFor` list and the controller creating the `ResourceClaim` will not find the reference it expects in the `ReservedFor` list when it tries to remove it.
+It will do this even if there is already a non-pod reference in the `spec.ReservedFor` list.
+This leads to the challenge described in the previous section.

 ## Production Readiness Review Questionnaire